Solving the transport equation by the use of 6D spectral methods in spherical geometry: Enhanced spectral treatment in 2-D case: The conservative formulation

 \be {\hat{F}^{j+1*}_{k}}= \hat{F}^j_{k}+ G_{k, \epsilon}^{j} \, \cos \Theta_k \frac{\Delta \,t}{\Delta \, t_{opt}^{k}} \ee satisfies exactly a radial flux balance for particle number.
 The update is completed by the implicit first-order step \be \hat{F}^{j+1}_{k} = \hat{F}^{j+1*}_{k} + \Delta t S^{j+1}_{k}. \ee

 The case $\Delta \,t > \Delta \, t_{opt}$ is also performed by splitting time updates as in Eq.~(\ref{geDelta}).

-In solving the Eq.(\ref{speccons}) in the domain represented in Fig.~\ref{f:Dom2d}, strong oscillations due to discontinuities may appear near the edges of the interval, if the plasma density there does not vanish (see section 5.2 and Fig.~\ref{f:ADV}).
+In solving the Eq.(\ref{speccons}) in the domain represented in Fig.~\ref{f:Dom2d}, strong oscillations due to discontinuities may appear near the edges of the interval, if the plasma density there does not vanish (see Sect.
+5.2 and Fig.~\ref{f:ADV}).
 A spectral resolution is in principle not able to handle these oscillations.
 To overcome this problem, We have split the interval in 3 sub-intervals, two of them being close to the radial edges of the main interval, and each outer sub-interval having a width of $0.1$ of the main interval.
 The solution in the sub intervals is computed with a finite difference scheme, using $30$ grid points.
-The solution in the largest central interval is computed with the spectral scheme presented just above, using $65$ spectral points and again performing an expansion on a Chebychev polynomial basis.A Chebychev polynomial expansion is also, as before, used to treat the $\Theta$ dependence.
+The solution in the largest central interval is computed with the spectral scheme presented just above, using $65$ spectral points and again performing an expansion on a Chebychev polynomial basis.
+A Chebychev polynomial expansion is also, as before, used to treat the $\Theta$ dependence.

-Results on Fig.~\ref{f:constrans} show the conservation of the number of particles using this approach, with the settings of Section 5.2.
+Results on Fig.~B.3 show the conservation of the number of particles using this approach, with the settings of Sect.
+5.2.
 This shows the validity of our scheme in the bulk and at domain boundaries, and the accuracy of the conservative formulation in this 2D example.

 Once known $\hat{F}=r^2 \sin \Theta F$, the distribution function $F$ is recovered easily by manipulating the coefficients in the spectral decomposition; the division by $\sin \Theta$ is nicely handled in the coefficient space, whereas the division by $r$ is performed in the configuration space.